swarajitroy/k8s-next-action/vault-agent-injector/index.md

 ```

 Inject one init container named vault-agent-init and one sidecar container named vault-agent, as well as an emptyDir type volume named vault-secrets .
 Also, the vault-secrets volume is mounted in the init container, the sidecar container, and the app container with the /vault/secrets/ directory.
 The secret is stored in the vault-secrets volume.

+## C. Apply a template to the injected secrets
+---
+The structure of the injected secrets may need to be structured in a way for an application to use.
+Before writing the secrets to the file system a template can structure the data.
+To apply this template a new set of annotations need to be applied.